Joseph Force Crater

-Joseph Force Crater (January 5, 1889 – disappeared August 6, 1930; declared legally dead June 6, 1939) was an American lawyer who served as a New York State Supreme Court Justice and mysteriously vanished shortly after the state began an investigation into corruption in New York City.
-Despite massive publicity, the missing persons case was never solved and was officially closed forty years after Crater was declared dead.
+Joseph Force Crater (January 5, 1889 – disappeared August 6, 1930; declared legally dead June 6, 1939) was an American lawyer who served as a New York State Supreme Court justice and mysteriously vanished shortly after the state began an investigation into corruption in New York City.
+Despite massive publicity, the missing person case was never solved and was officially closed forty years after Crater was declared dead.

 Early life and education

 Joseph Crater was born in Easton, Pennsylvania, the eldest of four children of the former Leila Virginia Montague and Frank Ellsworth Crater, a produce market operator and orchard owner.
 Both parents had immigrated from Ireland.
 Crater was educated at Lafayette College (class of 1910) and Columbia University, where he was a member of the Sigma Chi fraternity.
 During his time at Columbia, he met Stella Mance Wheeler, who was at the time married, and helped her get a divorce.
 They married seven days after her divorce was finalized, in spring 1917.